Allan Royal: Early career

-Royal grew up in a bilingual home His father was a French Canadian and his mother was of British ancestry.
+Royal grew up in a bilingual home.
+His father was a French Canadian and his mother was of British ancestry.
 He grew up in Montreal's West End.
-He began performing while still in high school, and ultimately left Montreal to study acting in New York with Lee Strasberg.
+Royal began performing while still in high school, and ultimately left Montreal to study acting in New York with Lee Strasberg.
 He returned to Canada, performing on stage in Toronto beginning in the mid-1960s.
 He joined the Toronto Arts Production theater company, where he played a wide range of roles throughout the 1970s, in new plays as well as productions of Shakespeare and Molière.

 Career

 In 1985, Royal joined the cast of a new television production, Night Heat, which aired on both Canadian and American television.
 Prior to the end of Night Heat, he had moved to Los Angeles, where he hoped to appear in more films.
 He instead portrayed novelist R.D.
 Young on Falcon Crest.
 After playing the role for a year, he appeared in They Came from Outer Space from 1990 to 1991, and another TV series, Foreign Affairs, in 1992 and 1993.